sadSader/lua-language-server-wiki/Setting.md

 2. `.luarc.json` in your workspace.
 3. The client sends it via LSP

 The extension will try to load a configuration file in this order.
-Once one was successfully loaded, it will stop and not try the other sources.

 ## Configuration file
 You can load a local configuration file by [command line](https://github.com/sumneko/lua-language-server/wiki/Command-line) `--configpath="config.json"`.
 The path is related to your workspace.